levin-riegner/flutter-template/README.md

 8. Keep tapping `Next` and finally `Upload`.
 9. After the upload is completed, navigate to the [Appstore Website](https://appstoreconnect.apple.com/apps/) and wait for the build to be processed.
 10. Once the processing is completed, submit the build to External testers or add any required Internal testers.

-### IMPORTANT
-Do not push new commits directly to the release and internal branches, otherwise we might end up with conflicting version codes later on.<br>
-If you need to upload a new build for the same release, always **push the changes to master first** and then rebase them on top of the release/internal branch.